majaja068/Colab_MNIST/README.md

 # mnist_colab

-the temporary to make "" in this file work
+because the isn't exist in colab the temporary to make "mnist_colab.ipynb" in this file work